strongloop-archive/strong-gateway/docs/route-based-acls.md

   options = options || {};

   return function checkRouteAcls(req, res, next) {
-    // use `req.accessToken.clientid` or `req.accessToken.userid` to determine the role
+    // use `req.accessToken.clientId` or `req.accessToken.userId` to determine the role
     // check the determined role against the role rules you set in `middleware.json`
     // check `req.accessToken.scopes` against the scope rules you set in `middleware.json` to ensure the client has access to the scope
     // check the `req.url` against the ACL rules you set in `middleware.json` to determine the client is allowed to access the requested resource

     // insufficient credentials?
       // deny request and return 401
-    // sufficent credentials?
+    // sufficient credentials?
       // allow the request to go through, gateway will then continue down the
       // middleware stack and proxy the request to the resource server, etc.